jaimindp/dollar_cost_average_dip_buying/README.md

-# Dollar Cost Averaging (Work in progress)
+# Dollar Cost Averaging - Fancier DCA (Work in Progress)

+Dollar Cost Averaging: Dividing the total amount of money to be invested periodically over time to reduce the impact of volatility in your average buy price.

-A Program which lets you test Dollar Cost Averaging strategies for crypto
+This repository lets you run, backtest and speculatively forward-test Dollar Cost Averaging strategies for crypto so you can customise your minimising, while maximising profits in a way which suits you

 Places market orders in the spot market getting the current price then sleeps until the next buy interval.
 It is designed to be save progress so it does not have to be continutously run on the same machine.
-Different Dollar cost averaging strategies will be put in as we go!
+Different DCA strategies will be put in as we go!

-Strategies Being tested:
+Strategies tested and planning to be tested:
-- Proportional to Fear and Greed Index
+- According to the Crypto Fear and Greed Index https://alternative.me/crypto/fear-and-greed-index (Buys more when fear is higher, buys less when greed is higher)
 - RSI based DCA